-Vine is shutting down today, so don’t forget to export your videos
+Vine is shutting down, so don’t forget to export your videos today

 Disrupt is back in Manhattan this May

-As first announced back in October, Twitter is today shutting down its looping video app and social network, Vine.
+As first announced back in October, Twitter is about to shut down its looping video app and social network, Vine.
 The company had originally implied it would pull the Vine app from the app stores, but later said it would transition it to a new, low-maintenance app called Vine Camera instead.
 Ahead of this, Vine’s website and app were updated to allow you to export your Vines for posterity, if you couldn’t bear to lose them.

-That means, of course, you have only hours left to grab your Vines before they’re gone.

 Vines can be exported until some point today from the vine.co website, or from the iOS or Android application.
+The Vine website currently says you can download your Vines “only until January 17, when the apps become the Vine Camera,” but the mobile app’s banner says the app will actually be updated tomorrow.

+In any event, you have only hours left to grab your Vines before they’re gone.

-In the app, you’ll need to look for the button “Save Vines” on your Profile page which will export the Vines to your Camera Roll.
+To begin the process from the app, you’ll need to look for the button “Save Vines” on your Profile page which will export the Vines to your Camera Roll.
 If you choose to instead get a download link, you can save the data referencing your videos’ Likes and reposts, too.

 Another alternative is to use Giphy to turn your past Vines into GIFs.
 Shortly after the announcement of Vine’s closure in October, Giphy debuted its own conversion tool that exports your Vines and can be used to save them on Giphy’s site.
 Of course, GIFs don’t have sound, and Vines do – so Giphy’s tool will download the videos and sound files separately.
 This could work for those Vines that are more visual, but don’t necessarily need the audio track to make sense.